Youth and Youth-At-Risk Programs

 The Problem of At-Risk Youth

-The listed citations relate to the problem of Youth At Risk, its societal implications, and a discussion of prevention measures.
+The listed citations relate to the problem of at-risk youth, its societal implications, and a discussion of prevention measures.

 - Disconnected Youth: Federal Action Could Address Some of the Challenges Faced by Local Programs That Reconnect Youth to Education and Employment, GAO-08-313, February 28, 2008